euphonie/study-notes/Engineering Tools/Cloud/GCP/IAM.md

 		-  a Google Group
 			- Named collection of google accounts and service accounts
 			- has a unique email address
+			- Don't have login credentials.
+Can't be used to establish identity to make a request to access a resource.
 		-  a Service Account
 			- Belongs to an application
 		-  an entire G-Suite domain
+			- A virtual group of all the members in an organization
 		- or a Cloud Identity domain.
 - **Can do what**
 	- Defined by an IAM role (a collection of permissions)